ysyk2021/the-role-of-feedback-in-employee-goal-setting-techniques-for-providing-effective-feedback-that/src/chapter-3-1.md

-Chapter 3: Developing SMART Goals and Objectives: Defining SMART Goals and Objectives
+Defining SMART Goals and Objectives
 =====================================================================================

 Developing SMART (Specific, Measurable, Achievable, Relevant, Time-bound) goals and objectives is crucial for effective employee goal setting.
 In this chapter, we will define each element of SMART goals and objectives and provide examples.